DanielJWood/d3-satellite-tool/README.md

 - sliders for values (or +/- buttons)
 - weighted random for tilt, distance, etc.
 - correct random intervals for yaw, pitch, and roll.
-- Potentially include [Tangle JS](http://worrydream.com/Tangle/) into the parametersm (instead of sliders?)
+- Potentially include [Tangle JS](http://worrydream.com/Tangle/) into the parameters (instead of sliders?)
+- Improve geography transition with [Flubber](https://github.com/veltman/flubber).

 ### Updated: May 20, 2017